measurement-kit/measurement-kit/doc/api/dns.md

 The `resolve_hostname()` function should be used to perform dns queries for connection purposes and not to perform tests on a dns server.
-It uses the system resolver to get the ipv4 and ipv6 IP addresses given an hostname.
 In both cases of success or failure, it will invoke the callback passing an instance of `ResolveHostnameResult`.